Definition and Examples of a Tradeline on a Credit Report

 Your credit score, the three-digit number that measures your creditworthiness, is calculated using tradeline information from your credit report.
 If you’ve made your payments on time and kept your balances low, and otherwise been responsible with your credit obligations, then your tradelines will contain positive information, and you’ll have a high credit score to show for your efforts.

 Without a tradeline, you can’t have a credit score.
 For the credit scoring calculation to work, your credit report must have at least one tradeline that's been open and active in the past six months.

-Unfortunately, credit scoring companies haven't given any information about the specific number of tradelines you should have to have excellent credit.
-To achieve and maintain the best credit score, you should open and close accounts only as you need, keep your accounts in good standing, and keep your debt balances low.
+Unfortunately, credit scoring companies haven’t disclosed the specific number of tradelines you need to achieve excellent credit.
+To build the best credit score, you should ideally open and close accounts only as you need, keep your existing accounts in good standing, and keep your debt balances low.

 While good credit comes with a number of benefits, it doesn't guarantee your applications will be approved.
-You have a credit application denied for opening too many tradelines opened in the past 24 months or if it's too soon since your last opened tradeline.
+For example, you can have a credit application denied for opening too many tradelines opened in the past 24 months or if you recently opened a new account.

-Credit bureaus are allowed to include tradelines on your credit report as long as the information is accurate, complete, and within the credit reporting time limit.
-That applies to negative and delinquent accounts that actually belong to you.
+Credit bureaus are allowed to report information that's accurate, complete, and within the credit reporting time limit, including negative and delinquent accounts that actually belong to you.

 How Is This Information Collected?

 Creditors and lenders you have accounts with provide tradeline information to the credit bureaus based on their agreement with the credit bureaus.
 This information is usually provided monthly, so your account information reflects the most recent information from each of your tradelines.

-You can take a look at the tradelines by ordering a copy of your credit report.
-Every consumer is entitled to one free credit report each year from each of the major credit bureaus.
-You can order this free credit report by going to AnnualCreditReport.com.
-You should review your credit report thoroughly to be sure all the information reported about you is accurate.
+Once you've obtained your credit report, review it thoroughly to be sure all the information reported about you is accurate.
 If you spot errors on your credit report, like tradelines that are outdated or aren't completely accurate, you can have them removed by writing to the credit bureau.